Rookout/docs/docs/rules-operations.md

 #### filter

-This operation performs data redaction on TBD.
+This operation performs data redaction on the target string.

-Operation **type** may be "name" or "value".
-TBD - path to which the filter will be applied to.
-TBD - value to be passed as regexp?
-TBD - expected behavior (resulting string will be replaced with "[REDACTED]"?)
+**note** - redaction is done by the Rookout Agent.
+If you are using the Rookout Cloud deployment, data will be fully sent to the Rookout service, and redaction will happen there.
+If you are using the Rookout Agent deployment, data will be reduced by the Agent before sending it to the wanted target.

 Exmaple: